 - The Network is Hidden

 For extra security, some Wireless networks keep their SSID hidden.
 This way, the user is required to know the SSID and Password to access the network.
-If you are using one of such networks, you won’t see the name of the network while scanning.
+If you are using one such network, you won’t see the name of the network while scanning.

 If this is the case, you can use the ‘Add Network’ option in the Wi-Fi menu.
 There, you will have to provide the SSID and password for connecting.
 That’s it.
 Make sure that you are entering the exact name of SSID.
 If you enter the wrong one, the connection won’t be established.